NiklasMerz/cordova-plugin-fingerprint-aio/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
 ## Do you have a question ?

-**Please go to [Gitter](https://gitter.im/cordova-plugin-fingerprint-aio) and ask here.
+**Please go to [Discussions]https://github.com/NiklasMerz/cordova-plugin-fingerprint-aio/discussions) and ask there.
 Avoid submitting support requests as issues on Github.
-If you have trouble installing this plugin, please ask on Gitter first.**
+If you have trouble installing this plugin, please ask on Discussions first.**
 -->
 ## Description